mongodb/specifications/source/server-selection/server-selection-tests.rst

 server is disconnected (ie a network error occurs during an ``ismaster`` call).
 Upon reconnect, the first new RTT value should become the average RTT for this server.

+The RTT tests are intentionally simplified to test the implementation of the EWMA algorithm without imposing any additional conditions on drivers that might affect architecture.
+For some drivers, RTT tests might require mocks; for others, it might just require unit tests.

 Server Selection
 ================